SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 You want to use `-tc` when each task might stress the cluster and effectively reduce the efficiency of your job array.
 In most cases heavy I/O is the primary reason to limit the number of concurrent tasks.

-Also, before submitting a job array with a lots of task, test things on just a few tasks
+Also, before submitting a job array with a lot of tasks, test things on just a few tasks

 In our exercise we'll run the 95 loci, but specify that no more than 20 can run at one time, so add